Injury Prevention Eureka, MO

 • Lessened balance

-When you initially visit our injury prevention experts in Eureka, MO, we’ll evaluate your medical history and analyze your current movement health, strength, and flexibility.
-Then, together with your doctor or any additional medical professionals treating you, we’ll develop a customized plan of attack been proven to work by research and studies to get your body moving as it should.
+When you first visit our injury prevention specialists in Eureka, MO, we’ll evaluate your medical records and perform a base evaluation to identify the root causes of your movement dysfunction.
+Then, in concert with with your doctor or any other medical professionals involved in your treatment, we’ll come up with a customized plan of attack been proven to work through research and studies to get your movement health to reach its potential.

 Posture Dysfunction